 Specified vaccine preventable diseases

-In all cases, the role description will identify which, if any of the vaccinations you need to provide evidence for.
+The role description will identify which, if any, of the vaccinations you need to provide evidence for.

 Type of role

-Vaccination against hepatitis B has been a required condition of employment for staff in these types of roles since 1997.
+Vaccination against Hepatitis B has been a condition of employment in these types of roles since 1997.

 Measles, Mumps, Rubella (MMR)